Ryanb58/ryanb58.github.io/content/posts/2019-03-13-offset-vs-seek-keyset-pagination.md

  - The higher the offset the [slower the query](https://stackoverflow.com/a/4502426).
 [Source 2](https://explainextended.com/2009/10/23/mysql-order-by-limit-performance-late-row-lookups/)

- - One must calculate the amount of pages based off the total amount of records.
+ - One must calculate the number of pages based off the total number of records.

  - Must scan an index to count the number of rows.

  - [Complicated solutions to speed up results on pages farther back.](http://www.4guysfromrolla.com/webtech/042606-1.shtml)

- - Even with an index, we scan the index, to a sort on the data, then select the items we want to return.
+ - Even with an index, we scan the index, sort the data, then select the items we want to return.
 The first two steps are obviously a waste as we will be manipulating data that is not relevant to the results we want to return.

  There MUST be a better way!
 And there is.
 Introducing seek pagination.

 ## Seek/Keyset Pagination

 The seek method is based on filtering out the data from the previous pages.
 We do this by having the client send the ID of the last record listed.
 We take that ID and place it in the WHERE clause providing us with only relevant data.
-Obviously this implementation requires your data to be [deterministically sortable](http://www.unicode.org/notes/tn9/tn9-1.html).
+Obviously, this implementation requires your data to be [deterministically sortable](http://www.unicode.org/notes/tn9/tn9-1.html).

   "Don't touch what you don't need" - [Youtube](https://youtu.be/GzMaN-IX7wQ?t=655)